YOUR WOMEN’S HEALTH CARE TEAM

 HOW CAN EXERCISE PHYSIOLOGY HELP?

 An Accredited exercise physiologist is an allied health professional who specialises in the benefits of exercise and can help women improve their overall health.
-Rachael has completed further education in helping women exercise safely during pregnancy, Pilates and pelvic floor.
-She can also help you manage your Type 2 Diabetes, osteoporosis and other issues.
+Your exercise physiologist can also help you manage your Type 2 Diabetes, osteoporosis, heart health, Polycystic Ovary Syndrome (PCOS) and other issues that directly impact women.
 You can get more specific information about issues that might be affect you by using our ‘Your body’ tool.

 Exercise physiologists can prescribe appropriate, evidence-based, exercise to help women deal with